Besides banana bread, what do you do with the overripe bananas sitting on your counter? I’ve found the answer – banana cookies!

 Instructions

-- In a medium mixing bowl, sift together dry ingredients including flour, salt, cinnamon and nutmeg.
+- In a medium mixing bowl, sift together the flour, baking powder, salt, cinnamon and nutmeg.
+Set aside.

-- Gradually add dry mixture to wet until fully combined.
+- Gradually add the dry mixture to wet until fully combined.

-- Cover bowl with plastic wrap and refrigerate for a minimum of 2 hours.
+- Cover the bowl with plastic wrap and refrigerate for a minimum of 2 hours.

-- After dough has chilled, preheat oven to 350 degrees.
+- After the dough has chilled, preheat the oven to 350°F.

 - Place onto a parchment paper or silicone mat lined cookie sheet about 2 inches apart.